anojht/synology-cloud-sync-decrypt-tool/README.md

 python Synology.py
 ```

-## Installing Compile-time Dependencies
+## Troubleshooting Installation Errors

-If you choose to install dependencies manually per the instructions above, you will need to build some dependencies from source.
+If you choose to install dependencies manually as per the instructions above, you may need to build some dependencies from source.
 If `pip install` is dying with clang errors during this process, try following these steps:

 1. Identify which dependency is failing or missing, such as `libgmp`.
 2. Ensure you have a suitable copy of the dependency, such as with Homebrew (e.g. `brew install gmp`).